-I'm just going to apologize right away for the crappy photos taken from the ride itself.
-In those days I had a shit camera that saved photos in onto a built-in 3.5" floppy disc drive.
+I'm just going to apologize right away for the substandard photos taken from the ride itself.
+In those days I had a crap camera that saved photos onto a built-in 3.5" floppy disc drive.
 Needless to say, when your storage media only holds 1.44MB, you get crappy resolution.
 By the time I got back to the park a couple years later with a better camera, Jazzland had become Six Flags and had adopted a strict no-camera policy on the ride, so the crappy POV photos from the opening season are all I have.

 Anyway, at the top of the lift, you got a nice look at the drop.
 A good drop, but not great.